 Camille Hoffman's current work is a mixed-media meditation on Manifest Destiny and its representation in the romantic American landscape.
 Reflecting on the embedded and latent meanings around light, nature, the frontier, borders, race, gender and power in influential American landscape paintings of the 19th century, she uses materials collected from her everyday life, including holiday-themed tablecloths, discarded medical records, nature calendars, plastic bags and paint, to craft imaginary landscapes that are grounded in accumulation, personal narrative and historical critique.

 Hoffman (b.
 Chicago, IL) earned an MFA from Yale University (2015), a BFA from California College of the Arts (2009), and was a recipient of the Carol Schlosberg Memorial Prize for excellence in painting from Yale University, a National Endowment for the Arts scholarship, a Benjamin A. Gilman International Scholarship for research in Spain, and the Van Lier Fellowship from the Museum of Arts and Design (MAD).
 She has exhibited her work throughout the United States and in Europe, in exhibitions and venues including Pieceable Kingdom at the Museum of Arts and Design, New York, NY (2018), Rockabye My Bedrock Bones at False Flag Projects, Long Island City, NY (2018), Lincoln Center, New York, NY (2017), Times Square, New York, NY (2017), Yale University Art Gallery, New Haven, CT (2015), Nuit Blanche arts festival, Paris, France (2015), and Espai Cultural Biblioteca Azorín, Valencia, Spain (2008).
 Current exhibitions include Excelsior: Ever Upward, Ever Afloat at the Queens Museum (through August 2019), Here We Land at Wave Hill (through July 2019, and Ineffable Manifestations at Yale Institute of Sacred Music (through June 2019).
 Hoffman has been an artist-in-residence in numerous programs including the Children's Museum of Manhattan, New York, NY (2018), Bronx Museum Artist in the Marketplace, Bronx, NY (2018), Wave Hill, Bronx, NY (2018), QueenSpace, Long Island City, NY (2016-17), Museum of Arts and Design, New York, NY (2017), and Cooperative Arts and Humanities High School through the Yale University Office of New Haven and State Affairs, New Haven, CT (2015).
 Hoffman has also worked for over a decade as an arts educator and community organizer in Phoenix, the San Francisco Bay Area, New Haven, Brooklyn, and Queens.
-She is a visiting faculty member at Bennington for the 2019-2020 academic year.
+She was a visiting faculty member at Bennington for the 2019-2020 academic year.